alaahossam/ImageCaptionGeneration/README.md

 # ImageCaptionGeneration
-Image Caption Generation model using CNN(GeeogleNet model) and LSTM with visualizations and preprocessing and the metric is corpus BLEU score
+Image Caption Generation model using CNN(GoogleNet model) and LSTM with visualizations and preprocessing and the metric is corpus BLEU score